Menu

 Japanese Sports Cars of the 80's

 Manufacturing (JDM) vehicles began in 1980 with the Toyota AE86.
 The first gasoline engine was original brought back from United States by Komanosuke Uchiyama in 1902.
 Toyota manufactured over 3 million cars per year in Japan.
 Nissan, Mitsubishi, Suzuki, and Honda earned spots as leads in the world by Japanese Made.
 Masujiro Hashimoto a mechanical engineer studied manufacturing in the United States working on steam engines in New York.
-Masujiro Hashimoto built his first vehicle in 1914 the DAT-31 starting the automobile industry for Nissan.
+Masujiro Hashimoto built his first vehicle in 1914 the DAT-31 starting the automobile industry for nissan.

 Mazda RX-7 was on sale in 1978 and now considered an expensive Automobile